tyfon7/UIFixes/README.md

 - ✨ Move left and move right buttons to quickly snap inspect windows to the left or right half of the screen, for easy comparisons
 - ✨ Auto-expand descriptions when possible (great for showing extra text from mods like Item Info)

+## Hideout
+- ✨ Remember search text when you leave hideout without closing (e.g. when searching for a recipe item on flea)

 ## Mail
 - Skips "You can return to this later" warnings when not transferring all items (optional, defaults ON)
 - "Receive All" button no longer shows up when there is nothing to receive.

 ## Misc
-- Confirm dialogs with Return/Enter instead of just Y
+- Confirm dialogs with Return/Enter/Space instead of just Y

 ## More to come... ?